Octavius-Dante/Arthelais/ex_14/Readme.md

 ```
 </br>

-*Table control by default has multi record select option it can be changed as shown below*
+*Table control by default has multi record select option it can be changed as shown below -- This is an event*

 ```xml